 Additional photos of this Honda CBR1000RR Repsol are available here for your perusal.

 With bodywork inspired by the RC211V, line-beam headlight, and under-tail exhaust, the first 998cc CBR-RR more than looked the business.
-In 2005, Honda took things one step further and released the iconic Repsol Edition model, which aped the livery of the RC211V race bike.
+In 2005, Honda took things one step further and released the iconic Repsol Edition model.

 Currently located at our facility in Santa Monica, California (please make an appointment for an inspection), this Honda is offered on a MSO.
 Have any CBR1000RR Repsol stories or questions about this listing?
 Let us know in the comments!